Remarks on surfaces with $c_1^2 = 2\chi-1$ having non-trivial 2-torsion

 \section{Statement of the main theorem}

-In \cite{bound''}, we obtained a bound for the orders of the torsion groups of minimal surfaces with $c_1^2 = 2\chi -1$ and $\chi \geq 2$.
-In the present paper, we study the case of $2$-torsion divisors and sharpen the bound (\cite{bound''}).
-Our goals are a bound for the Euler characteristic $\chi$, and a complete description for the surfaces of the case of maximal $\chi$.
-The following is the main theorem: \begin{theorem} Let $X$ be a minimal surface of general type with $c_1^2 =2\chi -1$ and torsion group $\mathrm{Tors} (X) \simeq \mathbb{Z} /2$.
-Then the Euler characteristic $\chi$ of the structure sheaf does not exceed $4$.
-Moreover if $\chi =4$, then the unramified double cover $Y$ of $X$ admits a generically two-to-one mapping $f$ onto the Hirzebruch surface $\varSigma_d$ of degree $d=0$ or $2$ satisfying the following conditions$:$
+In \cite{bound'''}, we obtained a bound for the orders of the torsion groups of minimal surfaces with $c_1^2 = 2\chi -1$ and $\chi \geq 2$.
+In the present paper, we study the case of $2$-torsion divisors, and sharpen the bound.
+Our goals are a bound for the Euler characteristic $\chi$, a complete description for the surfaces of the case of maximal $\chi$, and the unirationality of the moduli space for surfaces of this case.
+The following three are the main theorems: